chriskrycho/v4.chriskrycho.com/content/theology/2014-01-24_devotions.md

 Title: From Creation to Consummation
 Subtitle: A Meditation on Psalm 24
-Summary: The structure of Psalm 24 is not obvious—but the journey is profoundly rewarding.
+Description: The structure of Psalm 24 is not obvious—but the journey is profoundly rewarding.
 David beautifully leads us from creation to consummation.
 Date: 2014-01-24 22:05
 Author: Chris Krycho
 Tags: devotions